Your Professor’s Office Hours:

 Farnham Writers’ Center (FWC) Tutors:

-EN112 Expository Writing Workshop:
+WP112 Expository Writing Workshop:

 Colby’s librarians are also an important resource for writing that you might not think of at first.
 They can be the key to helping you find research and information beyond Google and Wikipedia (which your professors will usually require).
-They can also tell you about the research databases and books owned by Colby’s libraries, help you create good search terms, and show you how to narrow your search so that you don’t get hundreds (or even thousands) of results.
+They can also tell you about the research databases and books owned by Colby’s libraries, help you create good search terms, and show you how to narrow your search so that you don’t get thousands of results.
 Colby has three libraries: Miller (Humanities and Social Sciences), Olin (Natural Sciences), and Bixler (Art and Music).
 Expert librarians work in each building.
 The libraries’ home page can also help you get started.

 For More Information or Questions: